liushu2019/SDs2vec/README.md

 # SDs2vec

+The URL of the preprint will be uploaded as soon as it passes moderation checks.

-The implementation codes and data are available at here.
+The implementation codes and data will be available here.

+Please feel free to contact me (shu.liu.eq@gmail.com).